 The following residencies are offered by the Finnish Cultural Foundation:

-- Fabrikken, Copenhagen, Denmark, 3 months for visual artists
+• Fabrikken, Copenhagen, Denmark, 3 months, visual arts/other fields

-- Filba, Buenos Aires, Argentina, 3 months for writers
+• Filba, Buenos Aires, Argentina, 3 months, literature

-- NART, Narva, Estonia, 3 months for visual artists (individual artists or work pairs)
+• NART, Narva, Estonia, 3 months, visual arts/other fields, individual artists or work pairs

-- Tokyo Arts and Space Residency, Japan, 3 months for visual artists (individual artists or work pairs)
+• Tokyo Arts and Space Residency, Japan, 3 months, visual arts/other fields, individual artists or work pairs

-- Triangle, New York, United States, 3 months for visual artists
+• Triangle, New York, United States, 3 months, visual arts/other fields

 Click on the name of the residency for further details.
 More information can also be found in feedback from some of the Cultural Foundation’s alumni.
 Information on residencies that were previously part of the Finnish Cultural Foundation's Residency Programme can be found here.